 - Costs of infrastructure and works are only eligible if they have been approved by the Programme (indicated in the approved operation budget or specifically approved during the project implementation by the relevant Programme body). - Contingency may be envisaged in case of unpredictable costs for planned infrastructure and works.
-Use of contingency must be approved in advance by the MA. - Costs of infrastructure and works are eligible if no other Union or national funds have contributed towards financing of the same expenditure (no double funding is permissible).
+Use of contingency must be approved in advance by the MA. - Costs of infrastructure and works are eligible if no other Union or national funds have contributed towards financing of the same expenditure (no double funding is permissible). - Partners must ensure compliance with publicity/information requirements for all investments in infrastructure within the project, in line with the provisions set out in the Programme Information and Publicity Manual.

-&lt;sup>16Article 2(1) of the Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 defines a "work" as "the outcome of building or civil engineering works taken as a whole which is sufficient in itself to fulfill an economic or technical function".
+a "work" as "the outcome of building or civil engineering works taken as a whole which is sufficient in itself to fulfill an economic or technical function".

-&lt;sup>17Annex II of the Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 provides a detailed list of all elements that are eligible under this expenditure category.
+18Annex II of the Directive 2014/24/EU of the European Parliament and of the Council of 26 February 2014 provides a detailed list of all elements that are eligible under this expenditure category.

-- Partners must ensure compliance with publicity/information requirements for all investments in infrastructure within the project, in line with the provisions set out in the Programme Information and Publicity Manual. - Partners must ensure compliance with public procurement rules (article 45 of the IPA II Commission Implementing Regulation No. 447/2014, i.e. Chapter 3 of Title IV of Part Two of Regulation (EU, Euratom) No 966/2012 and of Chapter 3 of Title II of Part Two of Delegated Regulation (EU) No 1268/2012) when selecting the contractors for infrastructure and works investments, especially public procurement principles (transparency, non-discrimination, equal treatment, fair competition, mutual recognition and proportionality). - The contractor cannot be a partner in the operation. - Costs of infrastructure and works outside the Programme area are not eligible. - For operation activities that include infrastructure and works, the following documents will be required prior to signing the Subsidy Contract: - o legal documents specifying any legal right under the real-estate law concerning the land and/or buildings (publicly owned) where the works will be carried out; - o where applicable, necessary permissions or other preliminary relevant legal documents for the execution of the works, issued by the national/regional/local relevant authorities. - Furthermore, and depending on the nature of the intervention linked to the works to be carried out, all compulsory requirements set by Community and national legislation on environmental policies, must be fulfilled.
+- Partners must ensure compliance with public procurement rules (article 45 of the IPA II Commission Implementing Regulation No. 447/2014, i.e. Chapter 3 of Title IV of Part Two of Regulation (EU, Euratom) No 966/2012 and of Chapter 3 of Title II of Part Two of Delegated Regulation (EU) No 1268/2012) when selecting the contractors for infrastructure and works investments, especially public procurement principles (transparency, non-discrimination, equal treatment, fair competition, mutual recognition and proportionality). - The contractor cannot be a partner in the operation. - Costs of infrastructure and works outside the Programme area are not eligible. - For operation activities that include infrastructure and works, the following documents will be required prior to signing the Subsidy Contract19: - o legal documents specifying any legal right under the real-estate law concerning the land and/or buildings (publicly owned) where the works will be carried out; - where applicable, necessary permissions or other preliminary relevant legal documents for the execution of the works, issued by the national/regional/local relevant authorities. - Furthermore, and depending on the nature of the intervention linked to the works to be carried out, all compulsory requirements set by Community and national legislation on environmental policies, must be fulfilled.
 Community law incorporates over 200 legal acts in the environmental field.
-Whilst all the environmental acquis applies to all project expenditure, in the context of the Programme the following directives are of particular relevance: - Environmental Impact Assessment or EIA Directive; - Strategic Environmental Assessment Directive; - o Freedom of Access to Information on the Environment Directive; - Birds and Habitats Directive; - Water Framework Directive; - Waste Framework Directive; - Landfill Directive; - Incineration Directive. - Where applicable, works must have been previously authorised by national/regional/local authorities (building permission); - The land and/or buildings where the works will be carried out must be in the ownership of the beneficiary or the beneficiary must have set in place long-term legally binding arrangements in order to fulfil durability (including maintenance); - Infrastructure and works expenditure cannot refer to items financed by other EU or third party subsidies and must not be already depreciated; - In the case of works being part of a larger infrastructural investment, the part realized by the IPA project must be clearly and univocally identifiable;
+Whilst all the environmental acquis applies to all project expenditure, in the context of the Programme the following directives are of particular relevance: - o Environmental Impact Assessment or EIA Directive; - Strategic Environmental Assessment Directive; - o Freedom of Access to Information on the Environment Directive; - Birds and Habitats Directive; - Water Framework Directive; - Waste Framework Directive; - Landfill Directive; - o Incineration Directive. - Where applicable, works must have been previously authorised by national/regional/local authorities (building permission); - The land and/or buildings where the works will be carried out must be in the ownership of the beneficiary or the beneficiary must have set in place long-term legally binding arrangements in order to fulfil durability (including maintenance); - Infrastructure and works expenditure cannot refer to items financed by other EU or third party subsidies and must not be already depreciated; - In the case of works being part of a larger infrastructural investment, the part realized by the IPA project must be clearly and univocally identifiable; - Where applicable, infrastructures and works realised by the project must respect the relevant publicity requirements as provided for in the project communication chapter;